slashvar/slashvar.github.io/_posts/2017-02-13-using-gnu-make.md

 * compilation (producing object-code, <tt>cc -c</tt>)
 * linking

 <tt>make</tt> understand these steps and got some variables for each of them.
-When invoked for a single file program, all steps are ran as one single step, otherwise, pre-processing (unless your in some strange cases) is invoked together with the compilation step.
+When invoked for a single file program, all steps are ran as one single step, otherwise, pre-processing (unless you're in some strange cases) is invoked together with the compilation step.

 You can control a various set of options passed at each steps, and we'll see that correctly separating theses options is important in order to get the compilation done.